Reinforcement Learning Methods for the Stochastic Optimal Control of an Industrial Power-to-Heat System: Details State Space Discretization

 \section{Details State Space Discretization}

-The state space $\mathcal{X}$ is going to be discretized into grid points, in order to calculate and store the value function for the backward dynamic programming \ref{backwardDP}.
-Moreover, we want to use the additive structure and closed-form solutions of the Ornstein-Uhlenbeck processes \eqref{ModelDescribtion:OrnsteinUhlenbeckProcesses} to construct a family of discretizations $\mathcal{X}_n, n=0,...,N$.
-By this construction we make sure, that the value function is calculated for regions of interested, i.e., states that are located around the seasonalities.
-In the first step of the construction we define reference sets $\mathcal{X}^{Ref}_n \subset \mathcal{X}$
+In order to calculate and store the value function with BDP, the state space $\mathcal{X}$ is going to be discretized into grid points.
+Moreover, we want to use the additive structure and closed-form solutions of the Ornstein-Uhlenbeck processes \eqref{ModelDescribtion:OrnsteinUhlenbeckProcesses}, to construct a family of discretizations $\mathcal{X}_n, ~n=0,\ldots,N$.
+By this construction we make sure, that the value function is calculated in regions of interested, i.e., states that are located around the seasonalities.
+In the first step of the construction, we define the reference sets $\mathcal{X}^\text{Ref}_n \subset \mathcal{X}$